-Paragraph 4.3 is amended to read:
+Paragraph 4.3., amend to read (deleting also footnote 1):

-4.3.
-In order to receive a type-approval of a dual-fuel engine or engine family as a separate technical unit, type-approval of a dual-fuel vehicle with an approved dual-fuel engine with regard to emissions, or a type-approval of a dual-fuel vehicle with regard to emissions, the manufacturer shall, in addition to the requirements of paragraphs 4.1 demonstrate that the dual-fuel vehicles or engine are subject to the tests and comply with the requirements set out in Annex 15
+"4.3.
+In order to receive a type-approval of a dual-fuel engine or engine family as a separate technical unit, type-approval of a dual-fuel vehicle with an approved dual-fuel engine with regard to emissions, or a type-approval of a dual-fuel vehicle with regard to emissions, the manufacturer shall, in addition to the requirements of paragraphs 4.1 demonstrate that the dual-fuel vehicles or engine are subject to the tests and comply with the requirements set out in Annex 15."